alphagov/notifications-admin/docs/index.md

     * `id` is the template ID
     * `name` is the name of the template used
     * `template_type` is `sms` or `email`
-* `created_at` is the full timestamp, in Coordinated Universal Time (UTC), at which GOV.UK Notify created the data object
+* `created_at` is the full timestamp, in Coordinated Universal Time (UTC), at which GOV.UK Notify created the notification
-* `updated_at` is the full timestamp, in Coordinated Universal Time (UTC), at which the data object was updated
+* `updated_at` is the full timestamp, in Coordinated Universal Time (UTC), at which the notification was updated
-* `sent_at` is the full timestamp, in Coordinated Universal Time (UTC), at which the notification was sent
+* `sent_at` is the full timestamp, in Coordinated Universal Time (UTC), at which the GOV.UK Notify sent the notification
 * `job` is empty if you are using the API:
-    * `id` is the ???
+    * `id` is the job ID
     * `original_file_name` is the name of the CSV file, if used
 * `id` is the unique identifier for the process of sending and retrieving one or more notifications
-* `content_char_count` indicates the full character count of the sms notification, including placeholders (populated only for sms notifications)
+* `content_char_count` indicates the full character count of the sms notification, including placeholders (populated for sms notifications only)
 * `service` is the service ID ???
 * `reference` is used in the Notifications API so you can ignore it (populated for email notifications only)
 * `sent_by` is the name of the provider